 Artificial Neural Network Short Term Load Forecaster (ANNSTLF) – Generation Three

 The ANNSTLF model is built as a multi-layer feed-forward Artificial Neural Network (ANN) as identified by the creators in this paper [25].
 The ANN models are still being used today due to their ability to learn complex and non-linear relationships in the data on their own.
-The specification of independent variables explicitly in ANNs are not mandatory, like in the case of MLR models.
-The ANNSTLF model created by Khotanzad has been identified as the best-known ANN implementation for STLF [1], [17][13].
+The specification of independent variables explicitly in ANNs is not mandatory, like in the case of MLR models.
+This ANNSTLF model has been identified as the best-known ANN implementation for STLF [1], [17][13].
 The ANNSTLF and its improvements of it have been used by several utilities in Canada and the US.
 The figure below shows the block diagram of the system:

 Figure 1:- The Block Diagram of the third generation ANNSTLF [25]

 ANNSTLF is a multilayer perceptron that is trained with the error backpropagation algorithm.
 The third generation of ANNSTLF has three models; a baseload forecaster (BLF), a change in load forecaster (CLF), and a recursive least squares (RLS) combiner.
 The two forecasters are created the same and given the same inputs; the difference can be found in their output.
 The BLF is trained to forecast the regular load of the next day, while the CLF is trained to forecast the change in the hourly load between yesterday and today.
 The final CLF forecast is the addition of the change in load forecast and the actual load of yesterday.
 The RLS combiner takes the outputs from these forecasts and combines them adaptively using the recursive least squares algorithm.
 It is also argued that the CLF forecaster allows the model to rapidly adapt to abrupt changes in temperature [17][26][27].

-[28] [10][29][30][1], [17]
+Convolutional Neural Networks (CNN)

+CNN shares some similarity with the ANN; it is a feedforward neural network which mimics the human neurons in its design.
+CNN has been applied broadly in image and audio processing, natural language processing, and video recognition [28] [10].
+CNNs are normally used with image data; time-series data can be arranged to mimic image data and it can then be fed into a CNN [29][30].
+CNNs normally process data with a grid topology; images are 2-dimensional grids and time series data are 1 dimensional, which makes this conversion necessary.
+The CNN architecture we are using in this research study consists of six layers namely; the image input layer, the 2D convolution layer, the rectified linear unit activation layer (relu), max-pooling 2D layer, fully connected layer, and a regression layer.

+Because the ANNSTLF structure has been identified to be the best forecaster for short-term load forecasting [1], [17].
+Our approach is to mimic the ANNSTLF structure by creating a Base Load Forecaster, Change in the Load Forecaster, and RLS combiner; with the CNN algorithm.
+The architecture will have the same inputs and structure as the ANNSTLF, but the BLF and CLF algorithms will be created using CNNs.

-Data Sets and Metrics for Evaluation (1 page)
+Data Sets and Metrics for Evaluation